Pinoy Family Recipes

 Instructions

-• In a pot pour 6 cups of water and put in the chopped pork.
+• In a large pot pour 6 cups of water and put in the chopped pork.
 Bring to a boil until the meat is tender.

 • When the meat is almost tender, put two pork cubes and one teaspoon of whole black pepper to add flavor to your soup.